mcsee/Software-Design-Articles/Articles/Productivity/Mastering Atomic Habits/readme.md

 # Patience

 We often get impatient when we don’t see immediate results from our efforts.

-We want to see drastic changes right away, so we give up when we don’t.
+We want to see drastic changes right away, so we give up when we don’t see them.

 But if we can learn to be patient and trust the process, we can achieve anything we set our minds to.